T3HL3V1/Password-Generator-Website-/README.md

-# Password-Generator-Website-
-this is a functioning website that generators password !
+This is a password generator website ! , this was created by me .
+Maor , please feel free to ask any questions